auriq/essentia_docs/source/tutorial/index.rst

 ***************

 The following tutorials provide a solid background on most of Essentia's capabilities.
-They do not require significant computational resources, and therefore the desktop version or the AWS free tier of instances is sufficient to get started.
+They do not require significant computational resources, and therefore the AWS free tier of instances is sufficient to get started.

 ..
 They can also be run on our Azure VM Image during the free trial period.